Meowhal/osu-ahr/README.md

 - Closing the lobby

 ## Making Lobby
 Issue the `!mp make` command to create a new lobby.
-BOT manages lobbies via IRC, but only lobbies where you are a referee can be communicated with via IRC.
+Bot manages lobbies via IRC, but only lobbies where you are a referee can be communicated with via IRC.

 ## Entering Lobby
 When you restart the bot, it will be able to re-enter the lobby it has already created.
 The bot will analyze the lobby history and try to restore the order of hosts.

-## IRC chat
+## IRC Chat
 You can send a chat message to the lobby from the console.
 Type `say` followed by the message you want to send.
 ```bash
 #mp_10000 > say hello guys!
 ```

-## Auto host rotation
+## Auto Host Rotation
 When a player enters a room, they are added to the end of the host queue.
 The player at the front of the queue is the host.
 If a player who has left the room re-enters, they will be added to the end of the queue.